Whether you’re doing taxes for your own business or a client’s business, the small – but real – possibility exists for an audit.

-Understanding the chances of an audit and what the Internal Revenue Service may pay particular attention to can help you during an audit, if and when one occurs.
+Understanding the chances of an audit and what the Internal Revenue Service may pay particular attention to can help you and your client during an audit, if and when one occurs.
 What are some common triggers that might lead to an audit by the IRS?

 Operating a business from one’s home is becoming more and more common with high-speed Internet.
 However, the IRS is scrutinizing just how much of a home is actually used for a home office.
 Per IRS Publication 587, someone claiming a den or single room of their house will be more likely to have the deduction approved versus claiming their entire home.
 Similarly, the sole room or workspace must be used exclusively for one’s business, not for family entertaining or personal storage.

 It is normal and often expected for a business to have losses during the first few years.
 However, if losses are still reported years after the business’ incorporation, the IRS might take a second look.

 Higher Income, Higher Audit Chances

 On average, the chances of an individual audited by the IRS is about 1 percent.
 However, the more income reported, the greater the likelihood of an audit.
 Tax returns showing incomes of $200,000 and more have an increased chance of an audit, about one in every 30.
 Filers making $1 million or more have an even greater chance of an audit – about 11 percent.

 Donating and not substantiating a high percentage of one’s income might raise a red flag with the IRS.
 Giving away half of one’s income, not appraising a car or similar valuable donation or forgetting to include IRS Form 8283 might have the IRS requesting an audit.

 Businesses that make deposits or withdrawals of $10,000 or more may trigger an IRS audit.
 The IRS gets countless reports of these types of withdrawals every day, and they will naturally pique the interest for an audit.